ashtav/pickers/README.md

 ## Usage

-Welcome to Pickers
-To use this plugin, add `pickers` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+Welcome to Pickers, to use this plugin, add `pickers` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

 ### Example